Customizing the Portable Text Editor

 annotation: ExternalLinkRenderer

-The editor for Portable Text comes with a set of styles that translate well to those you'll find in HTML.
-Your front end might not be targeting HTML though.
+The Portable Text editor ships with a set of styles that translate well to their corresponding HTML ones.
+However, your front end may not be targeting HTML.
 While it has always been possible to add and configure block styles, you can now also configure how these styles render in the editor using markup and the styling method of your choice.
 This means you can tune your editor to be aligned with your organization’s design system.

-To illustrate this, let's make a custom title style using Garamond as the font-face and a slightly increased font size.
-We begin with defining a custom style called title
+To illustrate this point, the following example produces a custom title style using Garamond as the font face with a slightly increased font size.
+First, define a custom style called title:

 export default {